MicrosoftDocs/SupportArticles-docs/support/sql/connect/tls-exist-connection-closed.md

 To resolve this issue, use one of the following methods:

 - Upgrade your SQL Server or your client providers to a version that supports TLS 1.2.
 For more information, see [TLS 1.2 support for Microsoft SQL Server](https://support.microsoft.com/topic/kb3135244-tls-1-2-support-for-microsoft-sql-server-e4472ef8-90a9-13c1-e4d8-44aad198cdbe).
-- Ask your system administrators to temporarily enable TLS 1.0 or TLS 1.1 on both the client and the server computers by taking one of the following actions:
+- Ask your system administrators to temporarily enable TLS 1.0 or TLS 1.1 on both the client and the server computers by performing one of the following actions:
   - Use the [IIS Crypto](https://www.nartac.com/Products/IISCrypto/) tool (Ciphers suites section) to validate and make changes to the current TLS settings.
   - Start Registry Editor, and locate the Schannel-specific registry keys: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL`.
       For more information, see [TLS 1.2 Upgrade Workflow](https://github.com/microsoft/CSS_SQL_Networking_Tools/wiki/0700-TLS-1.2-Upgrade-Workflow) and [SSL Errors after Upgrading to TLS 1.2](https://github.com/microsoft/CSS_SQL_Networking_Tools/wiki/0710-SSL-Errors-after-Upgrading-to-TLS-1.2).